Arcticons-Team/Arcticons-Linux/README.md

 This is an adoption of the arcticons icons for Linux desktop managers like GNOME and KDE.

 ## Knowledge base
-📖 Looking to contribute, have questions about Arcticons or anything else?
-Check outour knowledge base.
+📖 Looking for how to install or cobtribute?
+Check out our knowledge base.

 <div align="center">
   <br>